Kayala47/SDEV-KEKW/README.md

 # TTRPG Discord Bot

-CS121 project to design discord bot for TTRPGs
+CS121 project to design a discord bot for TTRPGs